-Department of Planning and Environment, WaterNSW
+Department of Climate Change, Energy, the Environment and Water, WaterNSW

-Department of Planning and Environment - SILO (Queensland government climatic information), HYDSTRA, CAIRO
+Department of Climate Change, Energy, the Environment and Water-SILO (Queensland government climatic information), HYDSTRA, CARM

 Burrinjuck and Blowering storages

 Daily rainfall and Mortons shallow lake evaporation data (accessed via SILO) are applied to storage surface area time-series from HYDSTRA to achieve a volume in megalitres which is then aggregated to an annual figure.
 The rainfall and evaporation data utilised is equivalent to the data used in the storage inflow back-calculation (note 12).